How to Make Homemade Aloe Vera Gel

 - 1 Tbsp. wheat germ oil (10 mL)

-- First, water the plant daily for five days before preparing your gel.
-This will ensure that it is in the best state possible when you harvest it.
+- First, water the plant daily for five days before making your gel.
+This will ensure that it’s in the best state possible when you harvest it.

-- After the recommended time, cut off three stalks, or however many you find necessary to extract the gel.
+- After you’ve done that, cut off three stalks, or however many you find necessary, to extract the gel.

-- Once ready, remove the side spines and place them in a bowl of water for at least 24 hours.
+- Once you’re ready, remove the side spines and place them in a bowl of water for at least 24 hours.
 Change the water every 3 to 4 hours so that each stalk releases a substance known as aloin, which could be toxic if it stays in the stalk.

-- After 24 hours have passed, remove the stalks from the water and extract the pulp.
+- After 24 hours have gone by, remove the stalks from the water and extract the pulp.
 Then continue with the gel preparation.

 - Use a knife to open each stalk on one side.